SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    * Max/Min Embedded Payload:

-     Embedded Payload is the space that is consumed by a reocrd, max embedded payload is the upper bound, min embedded payload is the lower bound.
+     Embedded Payload is the space that is consumed by a **reocrd**(seems to be wrong here?) in a tree page, max embedded payload is the upper bound, min embedded payload is the lower bound.

      The max embedded payload is 64 bytes, so the fraction is 25.
 The min embedded payload is 32 bytes, so the fraction is 12.5.

+     > If the acutal payload is bigger than the Max embedded payload, then SQLite
+     > move the extra bytes to a (or multiple) overflow pages.
+     >
      > Once SQLite allocates an overflow page, it moves as many bytes as possible
      > into the overflow page as long as the embedded payload does not drop under
      > the min embedded payload.